Learn-Write-Repeat/Open-contributions/Om_OpenCv_ImageFiltering.md

-# Convolution Matrix
+# Image Filtering

-Masking recalculates each pixel after operating it with a mask or kernal.
+Filtering recalculates each pixel after operating it with a mask or kernal.
 It is used for blurring, sharpening, edge detection and many more purposes.
 There are two component while convoluting:
 1. Image